drguptavivek/central-backend/docs/vg_api.md

 Short-lived, password-based auth for Collect-style app users tied to projects.
 Tokens are bearer-only (no cookies) and expire based on `vg_app_user_session_ttl_days` (default 3 days) stored in `vg_settings`.

+## Frontend quick reference
+- No long-lived tokens are ever returned from create/list endpoints; only `/login` returns a short-lived bearer token.
+- Listings always include `token: null`; use `/login` to obtain a token for data submission.
+- Session cap and TTL are enforced server-side; a new login trims older sessions beyond the cap.
+- All app-user requests must include `Authorization: Bearer <short-token>` (never cookies).
+- Common error codes: `400` validation, `401` auth failure/expired token, `403` lack of project role or closed form, `404` not found/out-of-project.

 ## Password policy
 - Minimum 10 characters
 - At least one uppercase, one lowercase, one digit, one special (`~!@#$%^&*()_+-=,.`)